 Everything takes place in first-person, so there’s no external view or set of crew management mechanics to distract you from fully immersing yourself in the task at hand.
 The downside to this is that you have to really know what you’re doing to succeed in Wolfpack, so if you don’t know your way around the inside of a U-boat and how to operate one then this may not be for you.

 Not all the best submarine games are simulation games, and Barotrauma’s 2D blend of multiplayer chaos, alien monsters, and FTL-style ship management is the proof.
 In Barotrauma, you design your submarine and set off to hunt down all manner of horrific alien sea monsters.
 While Barotrauma is entirely playable alone, it’s at its best in co-op, where your mistakes will snowball into rolling, comical disasters.

 There’s plenty of complexity involved in just keeping your sub running without it erupting in flames, so it’s not hard to imagine how quickly and dramatically things go awry when sea monsters get involved.
 One instance of poor coordination and you might accidentally flood part of the submarine, flushing your comrade out into the jaws of a massive anglerfish, which can lead to some very lively discussions over voice chat.

 While ostensibly a seafaring survival game, you do spend a lot of time bumbling around the seafloor in a teeny submersible.
-Your goals are also a lot more humble than stopping Soviet aggressors in Cold Waters or crippling allied shipping lanes in U-boat, instead you simply need to survive after crash-landing on an oceanic alien planet.
+Your goals are also a lot more humble than stopping Soviet aggressors in Cold Waters or crippling allied shipping lanes in U-boats, instead, you simply need to survive after crash-landing on an oceanic alien planet.
 That challenge takes you from humble beginnings where you’re living off raw kelp in your floating escape pod, all the way to crafting your own mini submarine and underwater research base.
 If you’re just starting out then be sure to check out our Subnautica guide for help with the map, resources, and much more.